Kazi Lhendup Dorjee

-Kazi Lhendup Dorjee (11 October 1904 – 28 July 2007), also spelled Lhendup Dorji or Lhendup Dorji Khangsarpa is an Indian politician who was the 1st chief minister of Sikkim from 1975 to 1979 after its union with India.He was the 1st Prime Minister of Sikkim from 1974 to 1975.He also served as the Executive Council of Sikkim from 1967 to 1970.He was a member of INC after 1975 and Sikkim National Congress before 1975.
+Kazi Lhendup Dorjee (11 October 1904 – 28 July 2007), also spelled Lhendup Dorji or Lhendup Dorji Khangsarpa was an Indian politician who was the first chief minister of Sikkim from 1975 to 1979 after its union with India.
+He was the first Prime Minister of Sikkim from 1974 to 1975.
+He also served as the Executive Council of Sikkim from 1967 to 1970.
+He was a member of INC after 1975 and Sikkim National Congress before 1975.

 Early life

 Lhendup Dorjee was born in 1904 in Pakyong, East Sikkim, Sikkim.
 He was born into the Khangsarpa family, who were Sikkimese nobility and was of Bhutia origin.
 Dorji Khangsarpa entered the Rumtek monastery at the age of 6 years.
 His uncle, Tshurfuk Lama Rabden Dorji was the then Head Lama of the monastery and Dorjee became his disciple.
 Sidkeong Tulku Namgyal, then Maharaja of Sikkim, while visiting the monastery took a great liking to the hong monk and took him to Gangtok, where he placed him in a Tibetan School.
 At the age of 16, Dorjee returned to Rumtek monastery and under strict training for priesthood for two years.
 Thereafter on completion of his training he succeeded as the Head Lama of Rumtek monastery and its estates on the retirement of Lama Ugen Tenzing.
 Dorjee remained as the Head Lama in Rumtek monastery for eight years and then left the monastery to work with his brother the late Kazi Phag Tshering, who founded the Young Men Buddhist Association at Darjeeling.
 The two brothers founded a large number of schools in West Sikkim and were instrumental in bringing about a number of social and other reforms.